michel4j/particle-life/README.md

 Python based simulation of Particle Life that uses OpenCL and OpenGL.

 ## Dependencies
-This application uses Pyopencl to calculate forces between particles, thus OpenCL needs to be installed on your system.
+Particle-Life uses Pyopencl to calculate forces between particles, thus OpenCL needs to be installed on your system.
-Rendering the particles is done OpenGL, and older version (2.0) is used for this.
+Rendering the particles is done with OpenGL.
+An older version (OpenGL 2.0) is used for this.

 ## Python packages